AstrickHarren/forever-gyros/content/jobs/product-manager.md

 ## Nice to Have

 - MBA or relevant advanced degree
-- Experience with B2B SaaS products
+- Experience with B2B Otter products
 - Background in UX design or software development
 - Experience with product analytics tools
 - Public speaking or presentation experience